jecki/DHParser/documentation_src/StepByStepGuide.rst

     distinguishes two phases, *scanning* and *parsing*, where a lexical scanner would take a stream of characters and yield a sequence of tokens and the actual parser would then operate on the stream of tokens.
-DHParser, however, is an instance of a *scannerless parser* where the functionality of the lexical scanner is seamlessly integrated into the parser.
+DHParser, however, is an instance of a *scanner-less parser* where the functionality of the lexical scanner is seamlessly integrated into the parser.
 This is done by allowing regular expressions in the definiendum of grammar symbols.
 The regular expressions do the work of the lexical